AstroSquared/croc-best/README.md

+## original repo was owned by cheatertim

+deployed to github pages: croc.dfplots.net

+## ORIGINAL README:

 # croc is actually good
 ## why?
 - almost **everyone** loves the croc. so this is a big big ratio.